-- Notification of the interruption or threat - Documentation of the interruption or threat - Assessment of the severity of the interruption or threat - Activation of the business continuity and disaster recovery plan - Recovery of personal health information
+- Notification of the interruption or threat - Documentation of the interruption or threat - Assessment of the severity of the interruption or threat - Activation of the business continuity and disaster recovery plan - Recovery of personal health information procedure itself.

-With respect to notification of the interruption of threat, BORN's procedure identifies that BORN staff, stakeholders, and end users must be notified by the BORN System Administrator.
-The detail of this activity is documented in the BORN Outage Communication Process which is referenced in the procedure itself.
 This Outage Communication Process sets out requirements for the manner and format of notification, timeframe of notification, the nature of the information that must be provided, and the template that must be completed in case of an incident.
 BORN mandates that each incident be documented in a BORN Business Continuity Incident Summary Report.
 With respect to time frame of notification, this is incident dependent.
 The BORN Information System is not a critical system to end users and as such, BORN has a reasonable tolerance for down time.